 Land Temperature; 80 - 95 F ( 25 - 33 C )

 There is also a strong possibility that you will see and swim with manta rays.
-Every year we have manta rays join the whale sharks at these feeding events.
-They are few and far between most of the time, but they are always out there.
+Every year is different - most seasons, we may encounter one or two manta rays feeding with the whale sharks.
 However, some years are better than others.
 In 2013, we had over 500 plus manta rays feeding along side the 300 plus whale sharks.
 It was one of the most amazing natural feeding frenzies we have ever witnessed.
 A bonus treat is when the mantas are breaching.
 They always breach in twos.
 So if you missed the first one, keep an eye out, because they may possibly breach again.
 It is also possible to see mobula rays, golden rays, dolphins and sailfish on these trips.

 YOUR NEXT MOVE.